Chisanucha Tantimedh

 Chisanucha Tantimedh (ชิษณุชา ตันติเมธ; born 7 January 2000), nicknamed Mew (มิว) and performing under the stage name MEYOU, is a Thai singer and actor.

 He is known for winning the "MBO THE AUDITION New Faces, Ready to Be Born" contest by the record label MBO, a subsidiary of GMM Grammy.
 He debuted on 17 January 2017 his own first single, "Mai Koei Kit Kae Puen" ("I'm Not Your Friend").

 Early life and education

 Chitsanucha was born on 7 January 2000.
-He graduated from high school at New Sathorn International School.
+He graduated from high school at New Sathorn International School (the same school as Third Lapat of TRINITY, NistA and NistY of PRINCESS KILL, Ploy Amandine, and Mintchyy Samatchaya).
 He has attended at the Faculty of Communication Arts, Chulalongkorn University, International Program.

 Career

 In 2016, he made his acting debut in a series produced by GMM Bravo called Love Rhythms: Yak Yang Dang Dang, in which he performed with contestants from the MBO THE AUDITION project.
 After that, he continued to act in various series, including Ped Idol and Rak Chan Nai, which were series on MBO Teen Entertainment.